 Alerting using Cloud Audit Logs

 GKE clusters integrate Kubernetes Audit Logging with Cloud Audit Logs and Cloud Logging.
-You can use Kubernetes Engine Operations to set up metrics based on your log entries.
+You can use Cloud Operations for GKE to set up metrics based on your log entries.
 You can then use logs-based metrics to set up an alerting policy.

 Policies for alerting specify notification channels, which let you specify how you want to be informed that an alerting policy has been triggered.
 You can set up a notification handler by using Cloud Run or Cloud Functions to carry out an action in response—for example, to revert the change or to notify you by email.